 The University requires all applicants to demonstrate competence in the English language.

-Nalanda University provides two types of financial support to the students.
+Nalanda University provides financial support to the students.

 Acquiring competencies and skills